Report Finds Older Americans Suffer More Abuse from Debt Collectors

 At the White Plains bankruptcy law firm of Michael H. Schwartz, P.C., we know how debt can turn someone’s life upside-down.
 That’s why we’re committed to helping each of our clients find the right options for getting back on track.

 Mr. Schwartz has assisted clients with more than 4,000 filings.
 As one of the top-rated bankruptcy lawyers in New York, Mr. Schwartz can help you stop abusive and harassing debt collection calls and preserve your future financial well-being.
-To learn more through a free case review, call (800) 666-9743 or send us a message.
+To learn more through a case review, call (800) 666-9743 or send us a message.